MasterTomNL/bitd-actor-sheet/README.md

-# slugblaster-actor-sheet
+# Blades in the Dark actor sheet
-Slugblaster actor sheet for foundry (5E and PF2e)
+A system agnostic (DnD5E, PF2e, etc.) Blades in the Dark actor sheet for foundry